Fenton Records

 Fenton Records was an independent record label founded by Dave Kalmbach in the early 1960s.
 The label was based in Sparta, Michigan, though is often regarded as a Grand Rapids, Michigan garage rock label.

 It is known for releasing albums by Michigan garage bands such as the Quests, the Plagues, the Barons, the Aardvarks, the Assortment, the Chancellors, the Ones, Tonto and the Renegades, and the Jades.
-Over a six-year span, the label released at least 100 45rpm records and a handful of LPs.
+Over a six-year span, the label released at least 100 45 rpm records and a handful of LPs.

 The record label

 The Fenton Records label was started in the village of Sparta (near Grand Rapids) in the early 1960s by Dave Kalmbach, with help from business partner Bruce Smith.

 Many bands that recorded with the label were from Grand Rapids, however bands from other Michigan cities like Lansing, Cedar Springs, Greenville, Bay City, and Grand Ledge would travel to Sparta to record at the studio.

 The label and studio (Great Lakes Recording Studio) was operated out of a movie theater and was one of only three studios in the Grand Rapids area.
 The company was a "pay as you go" label, meaning the label offered bands recording, mastering services and vinyl pressing for a fee.

 The vinyl was originally produced out of state, though later Fenton vinyl was pressed at American Record Pressing in Owosso, Michigan, which also made records for Motown.